The 12 Best Books for New Managers

 7. HBR's 10 Must Reads on Emotional Intelligence — with featured article "What Makes a Leader?" by Daniel Goleman

-Whether you're a recruiter or a manager, HBR's “10 Must Reads” will inspire you to improve your emotional intelligence on all fronts.
+Whether you're a recruiter or a manager, HBR's "10 Must Reads on Emotional Intelligence" HBR's “10 Must Reads” will inspire you to improve your emotional intelligence on all fronts.

 Compiled from only the best essays from the Harvard Business Review, this is a good book for new managers to get in touch with emotions while also providing a fair, open-door policy for employees.
 With the knowledge contained herein, you can manage conflicts, become a shrewd negotiator, and make those tough decisions that many managers often dread.